seailz/Database4J/README.md

 # Documentation

 ## Getting Started
-First, we need to create our Database instance.
-There are two ways to do this:
+First, we need to create our Database instance:
-The first way, is add all your values like this:

 ```java
 Database db = new Database(
                 "INSERT IP",